nnhsse201920/registart-webapp/README.md

 # Registart Survey Web App

 # Overview
-A simple and brief survey for student organizers to get their peers to vote.
+A simple and brief survey developed with the Flask Microframework for Registart, a nonprofit startup that allows high school seniors to encourage their peers to register to vote.

 # Functionality
 Students can take the survey by inputting their information regarding their relationships with their peers in their NNHS activities and the senior class and obtain a list of 20 students that they should encourage to register to vote.